AnubisSec/anubissec.github.io/_posts/2019-02-18-Creating-a-TCP-Bind-Shell.md

 Then from the file "/usr/include/linux/in.h" we obtain the value for the `sizeof` function that is also called within bind.
 This value is defined as 16, so we put that into `dl`, our last argument holder.

-Finall we load `ax` with the syscall value of `bind`, which is 361 as seen in the same file we got the `socket` value from, and we again call the `int 0x80` interrupt to actually execute the bind syscall.
+Finally we load `ax` with the syscall value of `bind`, which is 361 as seen in the same file we got the `socket` value from, and we again call the `int 0x80` interrupt to actually execute the bind syscall.

 The next few lines are effectively a rinse and repeat from above, executing the `accept` syscall to await connections, and the `dup2` syscall to allow standard in, out, and error.
 With `dup2` we create a loop, so that it loads all three of the file descriptors so that the bind shell is fully interactive.